awsdocs/aws-config-developer-guide/doc_source/restricted-common-ports.md

 # restricted\-common\-ports<a name="restricted-common-ports"></a>

-Checks whether security groups that are in use disallow unrestricted incoming TCP traffic to the specified ports\.
+Checks if the security groups in use do not allow unrestricted incoming TCP traffic to the specified ports\.
+The rule is COMPLIANT when the IP addresses for inbound TCP connections are restricted to the specified ports\.
+This rule applies only to IPv4\.

 **Identifier:** RESTRICTED\_INCOMING\_TRAFFIC